BellaRosenberg/WWDAC_A2/README.md

 # AI Book Recommender

-This project is an AI-based book recommendation system that allows users to input their favorite book titles and receive personalised book recommendations based on their preferences.
-The project uses the **Google Books API** to retrieve book data and the **Anthropic Claude API** to generate recommendations.
+This project is an AI book recommender that provides users with personalised book recommendations based on their preferences.
+It uses the **Google Books API** to retrieve book data and the **Anthropic Claude API** to generate recommendations.

 ## Setup